leeharper2425/job-hunter-plus/README.md

 To try and understand the underlying reasons for the good levels of discrimination between cities, topic modeling was performed.
 In order to try and capture the spirit of the model, non-negative matrix factorization was used, applied to the TFIDF vectorized matrix for each city in turn.
-A notebook detailing the actual vocabulary from each topic can be found here.
+A notebook detailing the actual vocabulary from each topic can be found [here](/notebooks/TopicModelling.ipynb).

-A visualization of the distribution of topics in each target city is shown in Fig. 5.
+A visualization of the distribution of topics in each target city is shown in Figure 4.
 In this visualization, each city's distribution of topics can be viewed as lines in a "topic barcode" that represents the city.
 It is clear from the visualization that these barcodes are substantially different to each other.

 ![CityBarcodes](/images/topic_barcodes.png "TopicBarcodes")

-Figure 5: "Topic Barcodes" illustrating the differences between cities at a high level.
+Figure 4: "Topic Barcodes" illustrating the differences between cities at a high level.

-A more in depth comparison between New York and San Francisco is shown in Fig. 6.
+A more in depth comparison between New York and San Francisco is shown in Figure 5.
 This visualization shows that both cities have several topics in common, for example EEO and digital marketing.
 It also clearly shows that New York uniquely has a large number of appearances of the "medical" topic - this includes words such as "physician" and "hospital".
 By contrast, San Francisco uniquely shows appearances of the "SalesForce" and "Qualifications" topics.

 ![InDepthTopics](/images/two_city_comparison.png "TwoCityComparison")

-Figure 6: Topic distributions for New York and San Francisco.
+Figure 5: Topic distributions for New York and San Francisco.